Xperaz/octicode-assignment/README.md

 # octicode-assignment

-Create a Rest API to get their users from a Database and display them.
+Create a Rest API to get users from a Database and display them.
 Using Vanilla nodejs for the backend and reactjs for the frontend and tailwindcss for styling.

 # How to run?